-We have audited the financial statements of Northwest Manitoba Community Futures Development Corporation Inc., which comprise the statement of financial position as at March 31, 2020 and the statements of operations, changes in net assets and cash flows for the year then ended, and notes to the financial statements including a summary of significant accounting policies.
+We have audited the financial statements of Northwest Manitoba Community Futures Development Corporation Inc., which comprise the statement of financial position as at March 31, 2022 and the statement of operations, changes in net assets and cash flows for the year then ended, and notes to the financial statements including a summary of significant accounting policies and other explanatory information.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Northwest Manitoba Community Futures Development Corporation Inc. as at March 31, 2020 and its results of its operations and cash flow for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Northwest Manitoba Community Futures Development Corporation Inc. as at March 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.